-Several police kidnapped in Ecuador after state of emergency declared
+Armed gang storms Ecuador TV studio after state of emergency declared

-President Noboa declares a state of emergency after the disappearance of a powerful gang from prison.
+President Daniel Noboa declares a state of emergency after the disappearance of a powerful gang leader from prison.

-At least four police officers have been kidnapped in Ecuador, police say, and explosions have occurred in several cities, a day after President Daniel Noboa declared a state of emergency.
+A live broadcast by Ecuadorean television station TC was interrupted by a group of armed people who forced staff to lie and sit on the floor, as shots and yelling were heard.
+The country’s president has declared 22 gangs as terrorist organisations and said that the country is in a state of “internal armed conflict”.

+The people, wearing balaclavas and largely dressed in black, were seen wielding large guns and accosting huddled staffers on the live feed, which eventually cut out on Tuesday.
+It is unclear if any station personnel were injured.

 Keep readinglist of 3 items